hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

 a static port on all nodes in the cluster, this limits the number of service instances to be equal to the nodes running the target pods.

-The service instances registered will be registered to the K8S node name that each instance lives on.
+The service instances will be registered to the Kubernetes node name that each instance lives on.
 This is guaranteed unique by Kubernetes.
 An existing node entry will be used if it is already part of the Consul cluster (for example if you're running a client agent on all Kubernetes